October 1 - November 16

 The Jerusalem Biennale will take place this year for the 3rd time.

 The Biennale will host 26 exhibitions and projects from all around the world:

 New Delhi and Singapore;

 and of course Tel Aviv and Jerusalem.

-The Biennale's venues this year includes the Tower of David Museum, The Bible Lands Museum, The Skirball Museum, Polonsky Academy at the Van Leer Jerusalem Research Institute and more.
+The Biennale's venues this year includes the Tower of David Museum, The Bible Lands Museum, Hebrew Union College (The Skirball Museum), Polonsky Academy at the Van Leer Jerusalem Research Institute and more.

 The central mission of the Jerusalem Biennale is to facilitate the manifestation of various creative forces in Jerusalem, within the framework of Contemporary Jewish Art.
 The Biennale strives to exhibit the most updated, challenging, creative and varied selection of exhibitions and events under this framework.
 We hope that Biennale 2017 will be a watershed moment for Contemporary Jewish Art and for Jerusalem as the natural center of this unique field.

 Matthew and Melanie Bronfman

 Laura and David Young in memory of Laura's mother, Florence Shapiro